PavanKalangi/PavanKalangi/README.md

 - Currently seking roles in **Data Analysis, Machine learning and Business Intelligence**

-- 💬 Ask me about **Cleaning and visualizing data using R, Python and SAS**

 - 💬 Ask me about
   - Cleaning & visualizing data using **Python** and **R**
   - Performing data analysis with **SAS (Base & Advanced)**